lucabertoni/Programming-Languages-Benchmarks/README.md

 # Programming-Languages-Benchmarks
 Personal test of some programming languages speed.

-Speed test of the various programming languages based on the calculation of the prime numbers from 1 to 10000.
+Speed test of the various programming languages based on the calculation of the prime numbers.

 ## Test environment
 **Processor**: AMD FX(tm)-8320 Eight-Core Processor 3.5GHz